- Stuart Palmer MCIfA – Archaeology Business Manager

 Bryn is a longtime committee member of the Birmingham and Warwickshire Archaeological Society and currently edits the newsletter.

-Candy has over 27 years experience of archaeological illustration and has expertise in a wide range of artefact conventions, from in-situ statues to intricate flint tools and elaborate leatherwork, as well as all types of pottery and metalwork.
+Candy has over 30 years experience of archaeological illustration and has expertise in a wide range of artefact conventions, from in-situ statues to intricate flint tools and elaborate leatherwork, as well as all types of pottery and metalwork.
 Her illustrations have been published in a wide range of books and archaeological journals as well as our client reports.
-Candy creates the technical drawings for all our reports.
+Candy creates the technical drawings for all our reports and journals using Adobe Illustrator.
 Candy’s high standard of work has gained a national reputation and her services are sought by a variety of specialists.

-Rob has worked for Archaeology Warwickshire for 23 years and is a hugely experienced excavator.
+Rob has worked for Archaeology Warwickshire for over 25 years and is a hugely experienced excavator.
 He gained experience on research digs in the West Midlands before coming to work with us.
 His areas of expertise include post-medieval pottery identification, the careful excavation of human remains and environmental sample processing.

-Kevin is our survey specialist with over 24 years of archaeological experience, 22 of those with Archaeology Warwickshire.
+Kevin is our survey specialist with over 25 years of archaeological experience, 22 of those with Archaeology Warwickshire.
 He has worked on every kind of terrestrial site, from research projects such as Dudley Castle to large engineering schemes such as Transco pipelines and new road projects.
 Kevin has expertise in REDM elevation recording of buildings including the world famous castles of Warwick and Kenilworth.
-He has produced surveys of many of our open-area excavations in gravel quarries and housing developments.
+He has produced surveys of many of our open area excavations in gravel quarries and housing developments.